5mods/tutorials/5Mods Upload Guidelines.md

 * **Overall Quality:** Mods need to show 'minimal effort' on the part of the creator; and consequently not be something people can very easily do themselves, like a spooner file with just a few teleport markers, placing a helipad, or just putting a gate in front of a police station, etc.
 * **Presentation:** Your upload needs to have a representative image/screenshot and a good description.
-* **Tutorials:** Content generated from a tutorial or tool is not allowed, unless you have modified them substantially.
+* **Tutorials:** Content generated from a tutorial or tool is not allowed unless you have modified them substantially.
 * **Stability:** Bugs are expected.
 Try to thoroughly test your mod before releasing it.

 **Emergency content from various countries**

 * Any new emergency content mod must be complete by itself, and not require an external download.
-* The emergency content uploads must conform to base game standards, and still follow the rest requirements.
+* The emergency content uploads must conform to base game standards and still follow the rest of the requirements.

 To avoid oversaturation, mods featuring emergency content already hosted on our website (from the same country or region, and/or of the same type), must be of similar or higher quality as/than the ones available on our site at the time of upload.
-We reserve the right to assess the quality according to the above-mentioned standards and may remove emergency content we feel do not satisfy these standards at our sole discretion.
+We reserve the right to assess the quality according to the above-mentioned standards and may remove emergency content we feel does not satisfy these standards at our sole discretion.

-**Note**: We're no longer accepting **paintjob** mod uploads that are not lore-friendly and meant to be used on lore-friendly/vanilla vehicle models.
+**Note**: We're no longer accepting **paint job** mod uploads that are not lore-friendly and are meant to be used on lore-friendly/vanilla vehicle models.
 This applies to emergency content **only**.

 ## User interaction and behavior